Category Archives: Uncategorized

 • Apply dormant oil spray to fruit trees.

-• Diseases to watch for: Apple-scab, Cedar-apple rust, Powdery mildew, Fungal, bacterial viral diseases.
+• Diseases to watch for: Damping off of seedlings, Fire blight, Fungal, bacterial, viral diseases.

 • Here are some more UMD’s HGIC Garden Tips.